mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ### 6.2 Defining Metrics and Funding
 - Develop standardized metrics for cost savings.
-- Authorize and allocate funds for HSSR and RFSF through congressional appropriations.
+- Authorize and allocate funds for HSSR and the **dFDA** through congressional appropriations.
 - Regularly assess and adjust FDA’s funding needs.

 ### 6.3 Transparency and Accountability